 - 4.1 In response to serious shortcomings in the protection and safeguarding of adults at risk of harm in Scotland, the Scottish Government introduced the Adult Support and Protection (Scotland) Act 2007.
 In line with the requirements of the Act, the Dundee Adult Support and Protection Committee was established in July 2008.
 Colin McCashey was appointed as Independent Convenor in November 2013. - 4.2 Section 46 of the Act requires the Independent Convenor to prepare a Biennial Report outlining the activities of the Adult Support and Protection Committee and more widely the progress made in Dundee in protecting adults at-risk of harm.
-The report is organised around a number of themes agreed by the Adult Support and Protection (Scotland) Act 2007 Code of Practice (Revised April 2014) and the following sections of this Committee Report summarise its main points, with the full report appended.
+The report is organised around a number of themes agreed by the Adult Support and Protection (Scotland) Act 2007 Code of Practice (Revised April 2014) and the following sections of this report summarise its main points, with the full report appended.

-4.3 The Adult Support and Protection Committee will continue to work closely with all relevant partners, including the Integration Joint Board, the Community Safety Partnership and all relevant Strategic Planning Groups, to ensure our strategies and priorities are aligned and coordinated.
+4.3 The Dundee Health and Social Care Partnership's commitment to ensure that the protection of people of all ages will continue to be a key strategic priority is welcomed, as are the Strategic Priorities all of which will strengthen multi-agency responses to Protecting People concerns.
+The Adult Support and Protection Committee will continue to work closely with all relevant partners, including the Integration Joint Board, the Community Safety Partnership and all relevant Strategic Planning Groups, to ensure our strategies and priorities are aligned and coordinated.
 A review of who represents services on the Adult Support and Protection Committee is ongoing.